-SMART (or… specific, measurable, agreed, attainable and achievable, realistic and resourced, time-bound) objectives will help you prioritise work, monitor progress and celebrate people’s achievements.
+SMART (or… specific, measurable, agreed, attainable and achievable, realistic and resourced, time-bound) objectives will help you prioritise work, monitor progress and celebrate people’s achievements which is important for retaining talent.
 Keeping things SMART helps people focus on what’s important and what needs to be done.

 It makes achieving objectives real and put the possibility within everyone’s grasp.
 And let’s face it – we all love that feeling of achievement.
 Making sure that everyone’s objectives align with the organisation’s business plan is the key.
 Follow the following steps for setting SMART objectives: